Gi60s/openapi-enforcer-middleware/docs/api.md

 **Parameters**

 - *controllers* - The path the the mock controllers directory or a controllers definition map.
 See the [controllers documentation](./controllers.md) for more information.
+This value can be set to `null` or `undefined` if you do not have any mock controller functions to run.

 - *isFallback* - A boolean indicating whether this is [fallback middleware](./mocking.md#fallback-mocking) or if it requires [explicit mock](./mocking.md#explicit-mocking) requests to run.

-- *dependencyInjection* - You can add any number of parameters after the first parameter and these will be passed in to a controller that uses [dependency injection](./controllers.md#dependency-injection).
+- *dependencyInjection* - You can add any number of parameters after the first parameter and these will be passed in to a controller that uses [dependency injection](./controllers.md#controller-dependency-injection).

-**Returns** A Promise that will resolve when the middlware loads correctly.
+**Returns** A Promise that will resolve when the middleware loads correctly.

 ## Use

-The OpenApiEnforcerMiddleware has its own internal middlware runner.
-Calling this function will add an internal middlware.
+The OpenApiEnforcerMiddleware has its own internal middleware runner.
+Calling this function will add an internal middleware.

 **Signature**